 4.1 We teach mathematics in our Foundation Stage through play and activities with the focus on children building a conceptual understanding through the use concreate resources leading to abstract understanding.
 This becomes more formal as the children progress through Nursery into Reception.
-We relate the mathematical aspects of the children's work to the objectives set out in the Early learning goals, we use a range of materials in the Early years, including White Rose materials, to support and guide learning.
+We relate the mathematical aspects of the children's work to the objectives set out in the Early learning goals, we use a range of materials in the Early years, including White Rose and Mastering Number (NCETM) materials, to support and guide learning.
 We give all the children ample opportunity to develop their understanding of number, measurement, pattern, shape and space, through varied activities that allow them to enjoy, explore, practise and talk confidently about mathematics.
+Learning taught in descreet sessions is reflected in the continuous provision set up within the classroom to ensure children have opportunities to apply their learning independently and consolidate key knowledge and skills over time.